Environmental and Resource Economics

 ERE research programs cover a broad range of topics including water quality, economic sustainability, bioenergy economics and policy, prevention and control of invasive species, infectious disease in wildlife systems, corporate environmental management, recreational demand modeling, the design and analysis of economic incentives to achieve public policy objectives, and improvements in theory and empirical methods.

-Ph.D. students with a major field in ERE take two required courses:
+Ph.D. students with a major field in ERE take three required courses:

 - AFRE 923 Advanced Environmental Economics